jiaxiaojunQAQ/Adv-watermark/README.md

 # Adv-watermark
-The code for Adv-watermark: A Novel Watermark Perturbation for Adversarial Examples
+The code for ACM MM2020(Adv-watermark: A Novel Watermark Perturbation for Adversarial Examples)